JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 1 - Basics - Group Anagram/First Angular/Song Key.md

 - Special field for the tab links to ultimate guitar or any other website
 - Maybe even display a little preview of the tabs on hover
 ## Delete tracks
+- Add a delete button #DONE
-- Users can delete each of the saved tracks
+- Users can delete each of the saved tracks #DONE
-- This will put them in the garbage
+- This will put them in the garbage #DONE
+- Show the tracks in the recycling bin on the deleted page #DONE
 - Figure out how we can delete them after a certain time has passed
 - Users can also delete them permanently if they wish
 ## Add custom description or notes to tracks